 The program of study includes the ten-course prescribed curriculum with nine 3-unit core courses and a 3-unit integrative capstone course.
 Courses will be offered year-round with three semesters every year: spring, summer, and fall.
 Each semester is 14 weeks in length.
 Students will take two courses per semester.
 Courses will run for seven weeks each, with a one or two week break in between semesters.
-Students will enroll in the Capstone course during their final semester, and it will run as a third course for the entire 14-weeks along with the other two courses.
-Students can expect to graduate in five semesters after successfully completing all eleven courses.
+Students will enroll in the Capstone course during the last 7 weeks of their final semester.
+Students can expect to graduate in five semesters after successfully completing all ten courses.